perryascott/qcar_RL/README.md

 network data:
 -all the existing network files are for the reference velocity task

+bag data:
+-all these files contain ROStopic information which contains info about vehicle states, actions, and critic and policy network outputs in real time.

 buffer_node:
 This is a python-ROS script which was run on the physical vehicle using SSH to collect state information in real-time.
 Additionally, offline trained networks could be moved onto the vehicle computer and tested using this script as well as for gathering online training data.
 Due to the nature of the system, you will need a RC car which runs ROS-Python to run this script